esl/MongooseIM/doc/README.md

 <img align="left" src="MongooseIM_logo.png" alt="MongooseIM platform's logo" />

-MongooseIM is a robust and efficient XMPP platform aimed at large installations.
+MongooseIM is a robust and efficient chat (or instant messaging) platform aimed at large installations.
 Designed for enterprise, it is fault-tolerant, can utilise the resources of multiple clustered machines, and easily scales for more capacity by simply adding a box or VM.

-MongooseIM can accept client sessions over vanilla XMPP, Websockets, HTTP long-polling (a.k.a.
-BOSH), and a REST API.
+MongooseIM can accept client sessions over vanilla XMPP, REST API and SSE, as well as Websockets, and BOSH (HTTP long-polling).

-The MongooseIM platform includes server-side components and client libraries.
+The MongooseIM platform includes several server-side (backend and client-side (frontend) components.
-We provide a test suite and a monitoring server.
+We provide a test suite, metrics, a load testing platform, and a monitoring server.
 We recommend third-party, open source client libraries for XMPP and REST API.

 The most important links: